West Virginia fires AD Shane Lyons as football team falters - WHIZ News

 MORGANTOWN, W.Va.
-(AP) — West Virginia fired athletic director Shane Lyons on Monday, a move that comes amid the worst stretch for the football team in more than four decades.
+(AP) — West Virginia announced the firing of athletic director Shane Lyons on Monday, a move that comes amid the worst stretch for the football team in more than four decades.

 President Gordon Gee said there were no immediate plans to make changes under coach Neal Brown.